Effective: May 1, 2019

 CHANGE IN EFFORT DEVOTED FROM WHAT WAS PROPOSED

 In making any post-award adjustments to committed effort, review sponsor regulations specifically on reductions in effort from what was proposed and approved.
-Substantial reductions (normally 25% or greater from proposed commitments) will require prior sponsor approval.
+Substantial reductions (normally 25% or greater from proposed commitments) may indicate a possible change in the scope of work which will require sponsor approval.
 If devoted effort is reduced from what was proposed, then a labor distribution (LD) adjustment must be processed in order to bring payroll distributions in line with certified effort.
 Labor Distribution (LD) adjustments should be processed after monthly expenditure reviews allowing for future generation of more accurate effort reports.
-If adjustments are not processed within (ninety) 90 days of the transfer date, a retroactive transfer request must be submitted to OSP for approval.
+If adjustments are not processed within (ninety) 90 days of the transfer date, a retroactive transfer request must be submitted to OSP Post Award for approval.

 SALARY CAP - NATIONAL INSTITUTES OF HEALTH

-For several consecutive years there has been a legislatively mandated provision for the limitation of salary charged to NIH awards.
-The Department of Health and Human Services (DHHS) Appropriation Act for each fiscal year restricts the amount of direct salary an individual can receive from NIH awards to the rate for Executive Level I of the Federal Executive Pay scale.
-Please see the OSP website or check with OSP effort reporting personnel to verify the appropriate salary cap amount for the respective fiscal year or the time period in which you are certifying effort.
-Visit the NIH website at http://grants2.nih.gov/grants/policy/salcap_summary.htm to receive historical and current cap amounts.
+The Department of Health and Human Services (DHHS) Appropriation Act for each fiscal year restricts the amount of direct salary an individual can receive from NIH awards to the rate for Executive Level II of the Federal Executive Pay scale.
+Please see the OSP website or check with OSP Post Award Financial Compliance personnel to verify the appropriate salary cap amount for the respective fiscal year or the time period in which you are certifying effort.
+Visit the NIH website at http://grants2.nih.gov/grants/policy/salcap_summary.htm to receive historical and current salary caps.

 On the effort report, the value listed under Payroll percentage is that portion of TOTAL compensation that was paid by an award.
-Therefore, for all NIH awards, an entry in the Certified Effort percentage column that is less than or equal to the value under the Payroll percentage implies that you have been paid at a rate that exceeds the salary cap limitation.
+Therefore, for all NIH awards, an entry in the Certified Effort percentage column that is less than or equal to the value under the Payroll percentage implies that the personnel has been paid at a rate that exceeds the salary cap limitation.

 The following example and calculation tools help to clarify the scheduling of payroll dollars and/or and LD percentages to projects when the NIH cap is in play (For ease of explanation the salary and NIH cap dollars are not actual):